-We’ve always loved our gardens, patios and balconies, but outdoor space has become more important than ever in recent times.
+We’ve always loved our gardens, patios and balconies, but recent years have seen outdoor space has become more important than ever.

 Garden decorating ideas